bdahlstrom/SecWebProj2023/README.md

 # Installation

-From application-project (root), run the following:
+From application-project (root), run the below

-    To install Axios, the HTML library used:  npm install axios To launch from your terminal to your local network:  npm start
+    To install Axios, the HTML library used:

+    npm install axios

+    To launch from your terminal to your local network:

+    npm start

 To deploy, you can utilize the following commands: